joshmarinacci/todomanager/README.md

     /auth/github/callback
 search
     /user/userid/search?docid=&mimetype=&doctype=&tag=&
     searches through the files of the currently logged in user

+more fixes:

+in todo list:  m to move to a different project design a new generic list that works better focus back to the far left and choose between major apps rename note groups with enter focus back and forth in the note groups and notes list panels